 What matters is how couples interpret the negative and positive events in their history.
 Even if there are a number of negative events, happy couples can discuss how they grew together from those events—even if they resulted in a temporary disconnection.

-The Relationship Falls Short of Your Expectations
+Sign #6: The Relationship Falls Short of Your Expectations

-It’s a clear sign a couple is at a risk of splitting when one partner expresses disappointment in how the relationship has ended up.
+It’s a clear sign a couple is at risk of splitting when one partner expresses disappointment in how the relationship has ended up.
 When these partners recall choices in the past, they often express cynicism about long-term commitment.
-And when they make those cynical statements, they are short, and they don’t try to explain nuances of the situation.
+And when they make those cynical statements, they are short, and they don’t try to explain the nuances of the situation.